How to Choose The Best Water Butt

-How to fit a water butt?
+Can I fit a hose to my water butt?

 Some water butts come with the tap preinstalled.
-However, some won’t so that you can choose where to position your tap.
+However, some won’t, meaning that you can choose where to position your tap.
 If it isn’t pre-installed, you will need to drill a hole and connect the tap through this hole.
 Make sure you have enough room to fit a watering can under the tap comfortably.
 Bear in mind that the tap won’t work once the water level goes below it, so don’t place it too high up.

 How big a water butt do I need?